TutorialsHow To Secure Your Gmail Account

 2. Carry Out Security Check-Ups

-To carry out a security checkup, log into your Gmail account, go to Settings, click on your email address then click on Manage your Gmail Account.
+To carry out a security checkup, log into your Gmail account, go to Settings, click on your email address, then click on Manage your Gmail Account.
 When the page opens, go to Security and review your security activity.
-Doing this will show you how secured your account is.
+Doing this will show you how secure your account is.

 How To Secure Your Gmail Account